As conflicts rage abroad, a fractured Congress tries to rally support for historic global challenges

 Schumer told The Associated Press he was “hopeful,” but “I wouldn’t go so far as to say confident yet.”
 He sought to put the pressure on Republicans, saying they needed to be ready to compromise.

-Yet Sen. Roger Wicker, an Alabama Republican who is a Ukraine supporter, expressed confidence that Congress would act.
+Yet Sen. Roger Wicker, a Mississippi Republican who is a Ukraine supporter, expressed confidence that Congress would act.
 He alluded to the words of former British Prime Minister Winston Churchill, another European leader who eventually elicited robust support from the U.S. to repel an invasion.

 “Americans will always do the right thing,” Wicker said.
 “After they’ve exhausted every other alternative.”